zipvilization/Zipvilization/chapters/territory-world/index.md

 ---

-# Conservation of meaning
+# Conservation of Meaning

-The world interpretation must remain coherent with its substrate.
+World representation must remain coherent with its substrate.

-If Supply changes, world interpretation must respect that change.
+If ownership changes, territorial representation must be capable of reflecting it.

-If ownership changes, territorial interpretation must be capable of reflecting it.
+If SOLUM returns to the Pool, the corresponding state must be interpreted accordingly.

-If SOLUM is burned, SolumWorld cannot continue treating that substrate as normally colonizable land.
+If SOLUM is burned, no visual system can continue presenting that substrate as normally colonizable land.

 This creates a general principle:

-> **World state cannot contradict authoritative underlying state.**
+> **World representation cannot contradict authoritative underlying state and canonical rules.**

-SolumWorld adds meaning.
+Graphical systems add visibility.

-It does not acquire permission to rewrite reality.
+They do not acquire permission to rewrite reality.

 ---